 Information with respect to beneficial ownership has been furnished by each director, officer or beneficial owner of more than 5% of our common stock.
 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include shares of our common stock issuable pursuant to the exercise of stock options that are either immediately exercisable or exercisable within 60 days of , 2016.
-As noted in the applicable footnotes to the table, some of the options are not vested but are exercisable at any time and, if exercised, subject to a lapsing right of repurchase until the options are fully vested.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of thet person, but they are not treated in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.
+Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.

-Except as otherwise noted below, the address for each person or entity listed in the table is c/o Nant Health, LLC, 9920 Jefferson Blvd, Culver City, California 90230.
+Except as otherwise noted below, the address for each person or entity listed in the table is c/o NantHealth, Inc., 9920 Jefferson Blvd, Culver City, California 90230.